ngs-course-prf-uk/ngs-course-final-assignment-25-26-MP2024/README.md

 ## Results
-If one preforms the analysis on the _luscinia_vars.vcf.gz_, they get such boxplots (showing slightly higher expected DP for transitions than tranversions):
+If one preforms the analysis on the _luscinia_vars.vcf.gz_, they get such boxplots (showing slightly higher median DP for transitions than tranversions):

 ![Picture](./DPplot.png)